VincenzoArceri/clam/README.md

-# MuDyn static analyzer (ICTAC 2019)
+# MuDyn static analyzer
-MuJS static analyzer is a static analyzer based on abstract interpretation for MuJs, a sub-language of JavaScript.
+MuJS static analyzer is a static analyzer based on abstract interpretation for MuDyn, an imperative toy dynamic language.
+Full details of MuDyn static analyzers can be found in `Completeness of Abstract Domains for String Analysis of JavaScript Programs`.
 Its syntax is reported in figure above.

+.. _Completeness of Abstract Domains for String Analysis of JavaScript Programs: https://link.springer.com/chapter/10.1007%2F978-3-030-32505-3_15

 ![image](misc/syn.png)